-Depending on the ad network that you run with, your considerations for getting your ad online will require you to follow each point at a much deeper level.
-You will need to think about geo-targeting for your local area, whether you want your ad displayed on search only or on third party websites (Adwords), conventional or mobile targeting, quality score, and conversion tracking.
+Depending on the ad network that you run with, your considerations for getting your ad online.
+You need to follow each point at a much deeper level.
+You will need to think about Geo-targeting for your local area.
+Whether you want your ad displayed on search only or on third party websites (Adwords).
+Conventional or mobile targeting, quality score, and conversion tracking.

-The best place to become proficient at the required steps is directly from the ad networks themselves.
-Once you have followed their guidelines and have all the pieces in place and activated your ad, the most crucial part of the process then becomes tracking your ad to allow for changes and improvements.
-Your analytics will assist your tracking efforts by enabling feedback on your keyword costs, click-through rates and visitor behavior at your landing page.
+The best place to become proficient at the required steps is from the ad networks themselves.
+You need to follow their guidelines.
+Put all the pieces in place and activated your ad.
+The most crucial part of the process is tracking your ad to allow for changes and improvements.
+Your Analytics will assist your tracking on your keyword costs.
+It will also assist you with click-through-rates and visitor-behavior on your landing page.
 From there, it’s all about optimizing your ‘pieces’ along the line for better results.

 7 secrets to a winning PPC ad campaign

 When a PPC ad hits the mark (read: targets), it can generate a lot of funds in a very short period of time.
-While much of the time your ads will require testing and re-working, there are some practices you can adopt to ensure a greater rate of success early in the campaign;
+But your ads will need testing and re-working.
+There are some practices you can adopt to ensure a greater rate of success early in the campaign;

 1. Keyword analysis

-You won’t be able to compete against the multi-nationals, so your focus should be on long tail keywords based on relevancy.
-If you are targeting locally, include local keywords, and include your main keyword in your solutions based headline.
-For even greater effect, you should group ‘related’ keywords based on buyer intent, and have themes of keywords around which you will build your campaigns.
+You won’t be able to compete against the multi-nationals, so your focus should be on long tail keywords.
+If you are targeting locally, include local keywords.
+Also, include your main keyword in your solutions based headline.
+You should group ‘related’ keywords based on buyer intent.
+And have themes of keywords around which you will build your campaigns.

-Many marketers jump between platforms with their campaigns looking for better cost and positioning.
+Many marketers jump between platforms with their campaigns.
+The quest for better cost and positioning.
 This is a recipe for instability, failed campaigns and a deflated budget.
-Select just one platform to learn it intricately before moving onto another.
+Select one platform to learn it before moving onto another.

 3. Geographic planning

 Target the audience to which you are trying to sell.
-This applies even more so if your audience is based locally.
-This will reduce the amount of clicks that will never lead to sales.
+This applies even more so if your audience is local.
+This will reduce the number of clicks that will never lead to sales.

 4. Landing page relevance